1031 Exchange Types

 BUY FIRST THEN SELL

-Reverse Improvement Exchanges allow the taxpayer to acquire the replacement property before closing on their relinquished property.
+Reverse improvement exchanges allow the taxpayer to acquire the replacement property before closing on their relinquished property.
 These exchanges incorporate improvements to the replacement property to increase the property's value.

 Reverse 1031 Improvement Exchange Rules